Under the Crystal Pier, Pacific Beach

 The gathered crew broke into chuckles and commiserations.
-Chris smiled and shook his head bemusedly, as if to say, “oh that Jazell.
+Chris smiled and shook his head bemusedly as if to say, “Oh, that Jazell.
 That wacky Jazell.”
 He offered me a cigarette, I accepted, and he clapped me on the back.
 The girl next to me was chewing on a candy necklace and holding a martini.
-I felt like I had fallen through the f--king PB looking glass.
+I felt like I had fallen through the P.B. looking glass.

 First of all, there was nary a Hurley cap or a calf-high sock to be seen.
 There was no beer pong.
 There were two girls dancing on poles, though, and there was a DJ booth.
-Not, like, a folding table with someone’s little brother spinning records, but a full-on Booth.
+Not, like, a folding table with someone’s little brother spinning records, but a full-on booth.
 Stacks of vinyl, extensive PA system, disco balls, all of it.
-One doorway opened on a dark, narrow, hallway, and other doorways were blocked off with beaded curtains for god knows what reason.
+One doorway opened on a dark, narrow hallway, and other doorways were blocked off with beaded curtains for who knows what reason.
 Jazell was nowhere in sight, which was fine by me.

-We played a game of foosball, (foosball!) and Chris eventually introduced me to the owner of the place.
-He was a tour manager for electronic/dub/house something or others.
+We played a game of foosball (foosball!), and Chris eventually introduced me to the owner of the place.
+He was a tour manager for electronic/dub/house something-or-other.

-I was identified to all as the ‘kid who brought Jazell back’.
-I began to gather that Jazell was not just drunk and unstable, but rather, was unstable and happened to be drunk.
-Tonight.
-The owner flashed a knowing smile as he shook my hand, and thanked me for tending to their wayward, sh-thouse-crazy ward.
+I was identified to all as the “kid who brought Jazell back.”
+I began to gather that Jazell was not just drunk and unstable, but rather unstable and happened to be drunk tonight.
+The owner flashed a knowing smile as he shook my hand and thanked me for tending to their wayward, sh*thouse-crazy ward.

-I don’t remember anybody else’s name, and I never saw Jazell again; not that night or any other.
+I don’t remember anybody else’s name, and I never saw Jazell again — not that night or any other.
 I hung out in the orthodontist-club for a few hours, but my friends were waiting for me.
-I took a beer for the road, and trundled off home around 5, reflecting on judgement, books and covers.
+I took a beer for the road and trundled off home around five, reflecting on judgment, books and covers.
 And on my new home, Pacific Beach.